(Disclosure: Some of the links below may be affiliate links)

 Should everyone have an emergency fund?

 Not necessarily.
 People who have a stable job and have access to a good credit line do not need an emergency fund.
 And most people do not need an emergency fund as big as people believe.

 Emergency funds are a good tool to protect you against big emergency expenses.
 However, they have a high cost because that money is sleeping without bringing any interest.
 Generally, bank accounts interest is lower than inflation.
 So your emergency money is losing value every year.
 Moreover, you are generally more protected against big expenses than you think.

 In my opinion, you should not have too big of an emergency fund.
 If you have an income, having eight months of expenses saved is not necessary at all.
-If you can save a large part of your salary, you are already covered for some big expenses.
-And of course, you need savings!
+If you can save much of your salary, you are already covered for some big expenses.
+And, of course, you need savings!
 Nobody advises you to have zero savings.
 But you should invest most of your savings.

-I think that everybody should have a small emergency fund of at least one month of expenses.
+Everybody should have a small emergency fund of at least one month of expenses.
 But having more may not be as necessary as other people would tell you.
-And having a huge reserve is actually doing more harm than good to your finances.
+And having a huge reserve harms your finances.

 Now, as always, it is important to find the solution that works for you.
-If you cannot sleep without 6 months of expenses in your bank account, just do it and do not let anybody tell you it is bad!
-And if you can sleep with zero emergency fund, do the same!
+If you cannot sleep without six months of expenses in your bank account, just do it, and do not let anybody tell you it is bad!
+And if you can sleep with zero emergency funds, do the same!